 As with the human experience things can and will go wrong.
 The older dog's needs become quite different depending on how well they are aging and what particular health problems are developing.
 Their predicament can be tentative and fragile.
 Unfortunately most of the problems that occur as a result of the aging process are irreversible.
 About all we can do is take care of our elderly dogs the best way possible, giving them the best medical care, lots of love and making sure they spend their golden years as comfortable as possible.In recent years, Veterinary medicine has made tremendous strides in treatment, drugs and preventative medicine.
 Not only are dogs living longer (just as people are), but we have become more cognizant of their needs and care.
+Plus there a gazillion new drugs to help in their care.
 Caring for the senior dog has become big business, with so many products available that dog supply companies sometimes devote 3-4 pages to senior care products in their catalogs.
 For instance the current “Doctors Foster and Smith” catalog devotes six pages to arthritis and joint care.

 Some typical signs of the aging process are decreased activity and appetite, longer hours sleeping, stiffness in the extremities, overall loss of flexibility, and dryer skin and coat.
 Add to that list, loss of hearing and vision, and personality changes.